World Boxing Association: Title reduction plan

-At super welterweight, Regular champion Erislandy Lara was forced to vacate on August 31, 2021, leaving Super champion Jermell Charlo as sole champion.
+At super welterweight, Regular champion Erislandy Lara was forced to vacate on 31 August 2021, leaving Super champion Jermell Charlo as sole champion.

-At middleweight, Super champion Gennady Golovkin was ordered to face Regular champion Erislandy Lara on September 23, 2022.
-On 9th March 2023, it was announced that Golovkin had vacated the Super title, leaving Lara as sole champion.
+At middleweight, Super champion Gennady Golovkin was ordered to face Regular champion Erislandy Lara on 23 September 2022.
+On 9 March 2023, it was announced that Golovkin had vacated the Super title, leaving Lara as sole champion.
 Former Interim champion Chris Eubank Jr. did not move forward with any WBA sanctioned fight and was thus dropped from the initial mandatory position.

-At super middleweight, there has been no fights ordered for any WBA World title since the title reduction plan as of December 2022.
-Canelo Álvarez and David Morrell are the Super and Regular champions, respectively.
+At super middleweight, Regular champion David Morrell opted to vacate his title on 31 August 2024 after winning the vacant Regular title at light heavyweight on 3 August, after the WBA stated he could only hold one belt.
+This left Super champion Canelo Alvarez as sole champion.

 At light heavyweight, the removal of Interim champions meant Super champion Dmitry Bivol became sole champion.
 Former Interim champion Robin Krasniqi lost in a rematch to Dominic Boesel on 10 October 2021, with Boesel becoming #1 challenger for Bivol.
 Boesel fought #2 ranked Gilberto Ramirez in a final eliminator to determine the mandatory challenger on 14 May 2022, with Ramirez winning by knockout.
 Bivol Vs Ramirez was then ordered on 11 July, with Bivol winning via unanimous decision on 5 November.

-At cruiserweight, Super champion Arsen Goulamirian and Regular champion Ryad Merhy had been ordered to fight on July 19, 2022 (a rematch of their 2018 Interim title fight).
-Merhy instead pursued a fight with WBC champion Illunga Makabu, however after concerns with making the cruiserweight limit, Makabu vs Merhy was called off on August 8, and Merhy sent a formal letter to the WBA vacating his title 4 days later on August 12, leaving Goulamirian as the sole champion.
+At cruiserweight, Super champion Arsen Goulamirian and Regular champion Ryad Merhy had been ordered to fight on 19 July 2022 (a rematch of their 2018 Interim title fight).
+Merhy instead pursued a fight with WBC champion Illunga Makabu, however, after concerns with making the cruiserweight limit, Makabu vs Merhy was called off on 8 August, and Merhy sent a formal letter to the WBA vacating his title 4 days later on 12 August, leaving Goulamirian as the sole champion.

-At heavyweight, Regular champion Trevor Bryan was ordered to face former Interim champion Daniel Dubois on January 31, 2022, with Dubois winning via KO on June 11.
-Following this, Dubois was ordered to face Super champion Oleksandr Usyk on December 12.
+At heavyweight, Regular champion Trevor Bryan was ordered to face former Interim champion Daniel Dubois on 31 January 2022, with Dubois winning via KO on 11 June.
+Following this, Dubois was ordered to face Super champion Oleksandr Usyk on 12 December, with the fight taking place on 26 August 2023, where Usyk won via KO to become sole champion.